Minhaj-21st/Minhaj-21st/README.md

 <h2 align="left">Hi 👋!
-My name is Hafijur Raman and I'm a Computer Vision Master's student at UCF, passionate about AI and software engineering.</h2>
+My name is Hafijur Raman and I'm a Computer Vision Master's student at UCF.</h2>

 ###